The Rocky Horror Show: Act II

 Under Frank's influence, Columbia, Rocky, Brad, and Janet perform song and dance routines while clad in lingerie ("Rose Tint My World (Floor Show)").
-After, Frank entices them to lose all inhibition and give in to their natural carnal instincts, resulting in everyone beginning to engage in orgiastic sex ("Don't Dream It – Be It") before Frank leads them into the rousing concluding number of the floor show ("Wild and Untamed Thing").
-The show comes to an abrupt end when Riff Raff and Magenta enter, wearing spacesuits and carrying ray guns.
+Frank entices them to lose all inhibition and give in to their natural carnal instincts, and an orgy ensues ("Don't Dream It – Be It") before Frank leads them into the rousing finale of the floor show ("Wild and Untamed Thing").
+Riff Raff and Magenta arrive abruptly, wearing spacesuits and carrying ray guns.
 Riff Raff declares that he is usurping Frank's authority and taking them all back to their home planet ("Transit Beam").
-Frank makes a final plea for sympathy from Riff Raff, trying to make him understand his desire to spend the rest of his life having sex with Earthlings ("I'm Going Home").
+Frank makes a final plea for sympathy from Riff Raff, explaining his desire to spend his life having sex with Earthlings ("I'm Going Home").
 Riff Raff is unmoved and guns down Columbia, Frank, and Rocky before ordering Brad, Janet, and Dr. Scott to leave.

 As the trio evacuates the castle, Riff Raff and Magenta express their excitement to return to their world and do the "Time Warp" again with their fellow Transylvanians ("Spaceship").
-Brad and Janet watch as the castle blasts off into outer space, confused about the implications of their sexual escapades ("Super Heroes").
-To conclude his tale, the Narrator says "and crawling on the planet's face, insects called the human race, lost in time, and lost in space – and meaning."
-As the show ends, The Usherette returns to recount the night's events ("Science Fiction/Double Feature (Reprise)").
+Brad and Janet watch as the castle blasts off into outer space, confused about the implications of their sexual escapades, as the Narrator sums up ("Super Heroes").
+The Usherette recounts the night's events ("Science Fiction/Double Feature" (reprise)).